Online uproar as India seeks social media screening

 NEW DELHI India has urged social network companies including Facebook, Twitter and Google to remove offensive material, unleashing a storm of criticism from Internet users complaining of censorship in the world's largest democracy.

-Telecoms and Information Technology Minister Kapil Sibal met executives from Facebook, Google, Yahoo and Microsoft Monday to ask them to screen content, but no agreement with the companies was reached, he said.
+Telecoms and Information Technology Minister Kapil Sibal met executives from Facebook, Google (GOOG.O), Yahoo (YHOO.O) and Microsoft (MSFT.O) on Monday to ask them to screen content, but no agreement with the companies was reached, he said.

 Sibal denied he was promoting censorship but said some of the images and statements on social media risked fanning tensions in India, which has a long history of deadly religious violence.
 He said the firms had rebuffed earlier calls to take action.